susan-davis/stellar-core/README.md

 `utils.dg` -- miscellaneous utility routines not included in `stdlib.dg`.

 `d6.dg` -- `UNDO`-safe rolls of six-sided dice; also allows us to rig the dice to stage-manage scripted outcomes.

+`d6-lite.dg` -- drop-in replacement for d6.dg for vintage hardware.

+`no-maneuver.dg` -- minimal replacement for maneuver.dg when maneuvering isn't needed.

+`no-damage.dg` -- minimal replacement for damage.dg when ships aren't going to be damaged.

+`no-sensor.dg` -- minimal replacement for sensor.dg when no one will be looking at the sensor output.

 `stdlib.dg` -- the Dialog standard library, not included in source control; get this from the Dialog distribution.